HOUSTON TRAUMATIC BRAIN INJURY LAWYER

 Traumatic Brain Injury Lawyer in Houston, Texas

 A severe head or body hit or jolt is typically responsible for traumatic brain injury.
-An item passing through the brain tissue can also cause traumatic brain damage, for example a gunshot or a broken piece of skull.
+An item passing through the brain tissue can also cause traumatic brain damage, like a gunshot or a broken piece of skull.
 Mild brain injury damage may momentarily alter your brain cells.
-More significant traumatic brain damage can include tearing, bruising, bleeding and other damage to the brain.
+More significant traumatic brain damage can include tearing, bruising, bleeding, and other damage to the brain.
 These injuries might lead to long-term complications or even wrongful death.

 Unfortunately, TBI is a major source of disability and death.
-In fact, approximately 61,000 deaths related to TBI occurred in the U.S. in 2019.
-Further, it is not limited to affecting a certain age group of people.
+In fact, approximately 64,000 deaths related to TBI occurred in the U.S. in 2020.
+Brain injuries can happen to anyone.
 Certain groups of people, however, are at a greater risk of death or long-term health problems from TBI than others.
-We include examples of these groups below.

 - Ethnic and racial minorities

 - Domestic violence survivors

 Risk factors for brain injuries often mean that these people have a greater risk of injury after head trauma.
 After any kind of blow to the head, you should seek medical treatment as soon as possible.
 If your injury was caused by another person’s negligence, an experienced personal injury lawyer can help you recover compensation for your injury.

 Common Symptoms of a Traumatic Brain Injury

 Symptoms depend almost entirely on the severity of the injury itself.
 These injuries have the potential to be mild, moderate, or severe.
 Medical professionals call a mild TBI a “concussion.”
 Generally, it either does not cause unconsciousness or the unconsciousness only lasts 30 minutes or less.
 Other symptoms include the following.

 - An inability to remember how the injury happened, or any events up to 24 hours after the injury occurred.